Many people don't know how to rehearse or practice a speech.

 If it's a matter of when and where to pause either for a breath or to stress an important point, mark it on your cue cards or script.
 In the same way mark passages needing to taken more slowly, or words requiring emphasis.

-Remember if you have included a joke, they need special timing attention.
+If you have included jokes, they need special timing attention.
 Point up the cue for the audience to laugh by briefly holding back the punch line and leave space for the audience to respond before carrying on.
-If it bombs and nobody laughs, keep going as if nothing had happened!